MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-overview.md

 2. For each job, you list what kind of resource is needed and when it needs to be completed.
 For example, for a work order you may need someone nearby with repair skills and the work order needs to be completed by the end of this week.
 Much of this information is automatically populated based on the job details.

-3. Next you pick a list of resources that are eligible to be considered for your list of jobs, and each resource has different attributes like where they are located, what role the resource has, what type of resource they are (employee, contractor, facility, equipment), and what skills they have.
+3. Next you pick a list of resources that are eligible to be considered for your list of jobs, and each resource has different attributes like where they're located, what role the resource has, what type of resource they are (employee, contractor, facility, equipment), and what skills they have.

 4. After that you run Resource Scheduling Optimization, which can be run manually by pushing a button, based on a predefined schedule or timetable, or triggered by a workflow.
 Also, Resource Scheduling Optimization can run differently depending on what it's scheduling.
 It can run differently for US jobs compared to Canadian jobs or differently for work orders compared to cases.